mrc-ide/odin.ui/inst/md/editor.md

 ## Write odin code

-Write code in this editor and press "Compile" and the odin model will be created!
-A new tab will be opened corresponding to the title of your model.
-If the tab exists then the previous version will be replaced without warning
+Write code in this editor and press "Compile" and the odin model will be created, which will be available for use in the other tabs.

 ## Key bits to remember